Marco Avellaneda: Political career

 In 1840 the government of Tucumán Province formed a Unitarian coalition of the northwestern provinces along with Salta, La Rioja, Catamarca and Jujuy.

 They formally withdrew recognition of Rosas as governor and as the authority for managing the external relations of the provinces.

-Avellaneda was a Minister in turn in the governments of Bernabé Piedrabuena, of Pedro de Garmendia and of Gregorio Aráoz de Lamadrid.
+Avellaneda was a Minister in the consecutive governments of Bernabé Piedrabuena, of Pedro de Garmendia and of Gregorio Aráoz de Lamadrid.

 Flight and death

 The Northern League was defeated by Oribe at the Battle of Famaillá on 19 September 1841 and the leaders were captured.

 Avellaneda escaped on horse, went to San Javier and continued northward, seeking to reach Jujuy Province.

-But while in an inn he was betrayed and arrested by Gregorio Sandoval, who decided to change sides to Rosas.
+But while in an inn, he was betrayed and arrested by Gregorio Sandoval, who had decided to change sides to Rosas.

 Along with other officers he was delivered to Oribe, who ordered his execution.

 This took place on 3 October in Metán, in Salta Province.
 His head was exposed as a warning, stuck on a pike in the center of the Plaza Independencia.

-Marco Avellaneda was given the nickname of "the martyr of Metan".
+Marco Avellaneda was given the nickname of "the Martyr of Metan".

 According to tradition, Fortunata García de García took the head at night and it was buried in the convent of San Francisco.